-We got it from Frank’s TV and Repair.
+We rented the TV set from Frank’s TV and Repair.
 It looked like the kind science teachers would wheel into classrooms on days when they showed videos about corral reefs.

 I don’t really remember watching the Olympics so much as I remember having a TV.
 Because honestly, it was kind of unbelievable.
 We were a family known for not having a TV.
 In a small town, that kind of thing is attached to your identity.
-Kids would make fun or ask questions like, Have you ever seen a movie?
+Kids would make fun or ask questions like, Hey, Espe, have you ever seen a movie?

 Looking back, I wonder what sort of sales gymnastics my dad had to perform in order to persuade my mom to let a TV in the house.
 I’m pretty sure she was anti-TV because she was anti-worldly influence.
 With the Olympics, she let every country right into her own living room.